sretcher/Factorial-ANOVA/README.md

 ![qq-plots](variance1.png)

-We also look at boxplots for each treatment and conduct Levene's test which show that the response variance is constant for each treatment.
+Looking at boxplots and conducting Levene's test gives more evidence of a constant response variance.

 ```
 levene_test(mow,VegHT~MowFreq*MowHT)